openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@id: https://openminds.ebrains.eu/instances/UBERONParcellation/cuneocerebellarTract
    :@type: https://openminds.ebrains.eu/controlledTerms/UBERONParcellation
-   :definition: 'Cuneocerebellar tract' is a tract of brain.
-It is part of the white matter of medulla oblongata.
+   :definition: Is a tract of brain.
+Is part of the white matter of medulla oblongata. [auto-generated from properties of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0002640) ('is_a' and 'relationship')]
    :description: White matter tract that originates from the cuneate and external cuneate nuclei.
-It relays ascending spinal fibers in the dorsal funiculus and conveys information from forelimbs to the cerebellum.
+It relays ascending spinal fibers in the dorsal funiculus and conveys information from forelimbs to the cerebellum. [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0002640)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0102673
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0002640#cuneocerebellar-tract-1
    :name: cuneocerebellar tract